-Competency 4: Engage in Practice-Informed Research and Research-Informed Practice Foundation practice behaviors: Social workers
+Competency 4: Engage in Practice-Informed Research and Research-Informed Practice

 - a.
 Apply research findings to inform and improve practice, policy, and programs. - b.
 Identify ethical, culturally informed, anti-racist, and anti-oppressive strategies that address inherent biases for use in quantitative and qualitative research methods to advance the purposes of social work.